-- Unusual transactions or transactions related customers who show unusual behavior or movements, based on the knowledge and experience of staff (183,971 reports, 17.6%) - Transactions related to Boryokudan or its related parties (142,790 reports, 13.7%) - Transactions related to accounts to which many people frequently transfer money, especially cases where a huge amount of money is remitted or withdrawn from the account right after money is transferred in.
-(121,070 reports, 11.6%) - Transactions that deposits or withdrawals (including trade of securities, remittance, and currency exchange.
-The same applies to the following.) are made in a huge amount of cash or a check, especially transactions with high value which are not proportionate to the customer's income or assets, or transactions that deposits or withdrawals dare to be made in cash although use of remittance or cashier's check seems to be reasonable (62,300 reports, 6.0%) - Transactions related to accounts that a huge amount of money is frequently deposited or withdrawn (55,403 reports, 5.3%) - Transactions that a huge amount of money is transferred from foreign countries without economic rationality (54,033 reports, 5.2%) - Transactions that a huge amount of money is transferred to foreign countries without economic rationality (46,002 reports, 4.4%) - Transactions related to accounts which have frequent remittance to many people, especially cases where a huge amount of money is deposited just before the remittance (36,951 reports, 3.5%) - Transactions related to accounts which usually have no fund movement, but a huge amount of money is suddenly deposited to or withdrawn therefrom (35,336 reports, 3.4%) - o Deposits or withdrawals using accounts suspected to be opened by a fictitious or other person's name (34,918 reports, 3.3%) - Transactions related to customers who provide information suspected to be false or obscure information when remitting to foreign countries.
-Especially, transactions related to customers who provide information on the recipient, purpose, source of fund, etc. that is not deemed reasonable (14,108 reports, 1.3%)
+- Unusual transactions or transactions related customers who show unusual behavior or movements, based on the knowledge and experience of staff (198,171 reports, 18.2%) - Transactions related to Boryokudan or its related parties (160,071 reports, 14.7%) - Transactions related to accounts to which many people frequently transfer money, especially cases where a huge amount of money is remitted or withdrawn from the account right after money is transferred in.
+(107,797 reports, 9.9%) - Transactions that deposits or withdrawals (including trade of securities, remittance, and currency exchange.
+The same applies to the following.) are made in a huge amount of cash or a check, especially transactions with high value which are not proportionate to the customer's income or assets, or transactions that deposits or withdrawals dare to be made in cash although use of remittance or cashier's check seems to be reasonable (66,943 reports, 6.2%) - Transactions that a huge amount of money is transferred from foreign countries without economic rationality (64,181 reports, 5.9%) - Transactions related to accounts through which a huge amount of money is frequently deposited or withdrawn (55,969 reports, 5.2%) - Transactions that a huge amount of money is transferred to foreign countries without economic rationality (45,353 reports, 4.2%) - Transactions related to accounts which usually have no fund movement, but a huge amount of money is suddenly deposited to or withdrawn therefrom (41,930 reports, 3.9%) - Deposits or withdrawals using accounts suspected to be opened by a fictitious or other person's name (38,469 reports, 3.5%) - Transactions related to accounts which have frequent remittance to many people, especially cases where a huge amount of money is deposited just before the remittance (23,570 reports, 2.2%) - Transactions conducted in an unusual manner and with an unusual frequency in light of the purpose of transactions and the occupation or the contents of business that have been verified at the time of account opening (21,892 reports, 2.0%).